Michael Prinz von Preussen: Biography

 On 23 June 1982, he married secondly in Bad Soden am Taunus, again non-dynastically, to Roman Catholic commoner Brigitte Dallwitz-Wegner (born in Kitzbühel, Austria, 17 September 1939 – 14 October 2016), granddaughter of German aeronautical engineer Richard Wegner von Dallwitz (1873–1945), also known as Richard von Dallwitz-Wegner.
 The couple had no children.

-Along with his elder brother, Michael eventually repudiated the implications of his renunciation claiming, in a lawsuit against his nephew Georg Friedrich, Prince of Prussia, that the forfeiture of an equal share with his siblings in the family's remaining fortune, the bulk of which had been placed in a trust for William II's heir, was discriminatory.
+Along with his elder brother, Michael eventually repudiated the implications of his renunciation claiming, in a lawsuit against his nephew Georg Friedrich Prinz von Preussen, that the forfeiture of an equal share with his siblings in the family's remaining fortune, the bulk of which had been placed in a trust for William II's heir, was discriminatory.

-Michael was the godfather of Georg Friedrich, Prince of Prussia.
+Michael was the godfather of Georg Friedrich Prinz von Preussen.
 He died on 3 April 2014, aged 74.
 Two years later, his widow, Brigitte, died by suicide.